Best Practices

 • Improved performance.
 Since all the components in a monolithic application can share memory, they can boost performance because it’s faster than using service-to-service communications.

-Cons of Monolithic Applications
+Cons of monolithic applications

 • One error can bring the whole thing down.
 Reliability is a major problem with monolithic applications.
 Because of the tight coupling of components, if one thing goes wrong in any module, it might make the entire application unusable.

-• Updates require the entire application to be re-deployed.
+• Updates require the entire application to be redeployed.
 Because there’s one large codebase with components so tightly coupled together, developers must re-deploy the entire application for every update.

 • Technology limitations.
 In order to design a monolithic application, developers must use the same technology stack throughout the application.
 Making changes to this tech stack down the road will prove costly.

-Microservices are not just an approach to development but a greater approach to systems architecture that will have a ripple effect throughout an entire company.
+Microservices are not just an approach to development but a greater approach to systems software architecture that will have a ripple effect throughout an entire company.
 The concept is appealing, and it can offer a myriad of advantages, but that has led a number of businesses to adopt microservices without fully thinking through the complications of doing so.

 The loose coupling and independence of microservices have made them a de facto standard for DevOps, but it’s important to realize that DevOps and microservices aren’t the right fit for everyone.
 Let’s explore the pros and cons of microservices to help you decide if it’s the right approach for your development projects.